 In Mark’s experience, decorators often don’t fully strip fireplace walls because it’s more complicated to do, and so fragments of older wallpapers can commonly be found to survive in those areas.
 Initially, the walls looked extremely unpromising, covered in a modern anaglypta paper and painted yellow, the most recent of many re-decorations since Soane’s time.
 However, after a few hours work Mark was able to report that there was at least one large surviving area of paper.

-Stripping to the original wallpaper TOP
+Stripping to the original wallpaper Back to top

 The stripping process undertaken to uncover the early 19th century paper is highly skilled and requires the utmost attention.
 As Mark says, it is ‘potentially boring’ but requires you to ‘maintain total concentration’ or risk damage to the delicate paper you are trying to uncover.